Julyseven2002/Udacity-Azure-DevOps-ND-Deploying-Web-Server-Azure/README.md

 ## Build Packer Template
 1. Change directory to the cloned repository and locate the starter_files sub-directory
-2. Update the tag,  client_id, client_secret, and subscription_id values in `server.json`
+2. Update the tag in `server.json`
-3. Run `packer build server.json` to create a machine image.
+3. Run `packer build -var 'azure_subscription_id=xxxxxxxx'  server.json` to create a machine image.
+Enter your subscription_id
 Note: This would take few minutes to build

 ## Create the Infrastructure using Terraform Template
 1. Run `terraform init` to initialize  the Terraform environment